COS301-SE-2025/CV-Scanner/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/talhah-karodia-752657246/)

 ### Ronan Smart
 Final-year Computer Science student driven by a deep interest in software development and problem solving.
-Skilled in applying both theoretical knowledge and hands-on experience, especially in dynamic, team-based projects that push the boundaries of innovation
+Skilled in applying both theoretical knowledge and hands-on experience, especially in dynamic, team-based projects that push the boundaries of innovation.

 🔗 [LinkedIn](https://www.linkedin.com/in/ronan-smart-361619353/)
 ---